sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Touchpad ❌ (**DON'T TRY TO ENABLE/DISABLE IT** makes break the laptop keyboard).

-- Bluetooth ❌ (I'll trying to fix it; If causes crash, delete to NVRAM --> 7C436110-AB2A-4BBB-A880-FE41995C9F82 --> [ADD] bluetoothExternalDongleFailed and bluetoothInternalControllerInfo values).
+- Bluetooth ❌ (It's broken for most Hackintosh devices for now, sorry).

 **⚠️IMPORTANT NOTE⚠️**:
 Use OCLP 0.6.x for fix the iGPU; this works moving and patching the [Library Files] to System , read [Library README.md] for more info.